 How long would it take you to learn ethical hacking through YouTube?

 Learning might take anything between 18 months and six years.
 It will most likely take six years if you have no prior hacking or coding experience.
 If you already know how to code, a certified ethical hacker (CEH) course and exam can be completed in as little as five days.

 Yes, it is.
-There a variety of YouTube channels that can assist you.
+There are a variety of YouTube channels that can assist you.
 You just need to hack responsibly.
-Make sure you have authorization or are participating in a bug bounty programme before hacking random websites to practise your abilities.
-You can also refine your skills by practising on a variety of purposefully weak websites.
+Make sure you have authorization or are participating in a bug bounty program before hacking random websites to practice your abilities.
+You can also refine your skills by practicing on a variety of purposefully weak websites.